graphql/graphql-wg/rfcs/DeferStream.md

 ## Caveats

 ### Type Generation
 Supporting `@defer` can add complexity to type-generating clients.
 Separate types will need to be generated for the different deferred fragments.
-These clients will need to use the `label` field to determine which fragments have been fulfilled to ensure the application is using the correct types.
+These clients will need to use the `pending` and `completed` fields to determine which fragments have been fulfilled to ensure the application is using the correct types.

 ### Object Consistency
 The GraphQL spec does not currently support object identification or consistency.
 It is currently possible for the same object to be returned in multiple places in a query.
 If that object changes while the resolvers are running, the query could return inconsistent results. `@defer`/`@stream` does not increase the likelihood of this, as the server still attempts to resolve everything as fast as it can.
 The only difference is some results can be returned to the client sooner.
 This proposal does not attempt to address this issue.